salah-hojati/multiProject/README.md

 # multiProject

 This project was created to find solutions and platforms for some purposes.
-(I am using ChatGPT for help).

 ## Planned Projects